bmrb-io/BMRB-API/README.md

 Returns all entries that contain at least one of the queried shifts, as well as the list of shifts that matched.
-Results returned as a list of matching entries along with the matching shifts, number of shifts matched, and total offset of shifts, sorted by number of shifts matched and total offset.
+Results returned as a list of matching entries along with the matching shifts, solvent(s) in which the shifts were observed, number of shifts matched, and total offset of shifts, sorted by number of shifts matched and total offset.

 The titles and links to the matched entries are also returned.
 Note that for a large number of peaks, you should use 's' rather than 'shift' in order to save free up extra